lordspline/druid/integration-tests-ex/docs/dependencies.md

 * The `test-image/pom.xml` file uses the `maven-dependency-plugin` to copy these dependencies from the local repo into the `target/docker` directory.
-* The `Dockerfile` copies the dependencies into the `/usr/local/druid/lib` directory after `build-image.sh` has unpacked the Druid distribution into `/usr/local/druid`.
+* The `Dockerfile` copies the dependencies into the `/usr/local/robux/lib` directory after `build-image.sh` has unpacked the Robux distribution into `/usr/local/robux`.

 The key benefit is that the dependencies are downloaded once and are served from the local repo afterwards.